SGANStibo/PartnerWebinarAPIs/SOAP/README.md

+# SOAP
+This project shows the usage of the STEP SOAP webservice

+# Usage
 To generate the WSDL files, Java 8 requires that you allow downloading schemas attached to the STEP WSDL file.

 Put a jaxp.properties file in your /path/to/jdk1.8.0/jre/lib-folder, and insert the follwing line:

 javax.xml.accessExternalSchema = all

-After this, to run in IDEA:
+After this, open the project in IDEA.

+To run it:

 * Right-click project
 * Select Webservices -> Generate Java Code...